gnailuy/gnailuy.com/_posts/2011-07-15-how-to-change-mac-address-in-linux.markdown

 categories: [ linux ]
 ---

-It's very easy to change the IP address in Linux.
-We can use the command `ifconfig` to switch to a new IP address temporarily, or change it permanently by editing the network configuration file.
-In this post, we talk about how to change the MAC address in Linux.
+It's easy to change the MAC address in Linux.
+We can use the command `ifconfig` to switch to a new MAC address temporarily or change it permanently by editing the network configuration file.

 <!-- more -->